 Evacuation drills are coordinated by Public Safety for all residence halls each semester.
 All academic and administrative buildings on the Hilltop Campus participate in evacuation drills annually.
-Emergency response and evacuation procedures, including testing the ability for Public Safety Dispatch to utilize the campus outdoor warning system, are tested twice a year.
+Emergency response and evacuation procedures are tested twice a year.
 Students, faculty, and staff learn the locations of the emergency exits in buildings and are provided guidance on evacuation by the building's Building Marshal.
-Each drill should include the proper documentation which will include a description of the drill, the date, the time, and whether the drill was announced or unannounced.
-These drills not only educate building occupants on evacuation procedures, but they also allow for the University to test the operation of the fire alarm system in each building.
+Each drill is accompanied by the proper documentation, which includes a description of the drill, the date, the time, and whether the drill was announced or unannounced.
+These drills not only educate building occupants on evacuation procedures, but they also allow for the university to test the operation of the fire alarm system in each building.